kikosaur/PaceMind/README.md

-# 🌿 WalkWise: Fitness Walking App with Mood Journal for Intrinsic Growth
+# 🌿 PaceMind: Fitness Walking App with Mood Journal for Intrinsic Growth

-**WalkWise** is a holistic fitness and wellness app that blends **walking activity tracking** with a **mood journaling system** — helping users grow intrinsically through mindfulness and consistent effort.
+**PaceMind** is a holistic fitness and wellness app that blends **walking activity tracking** with a **mood journaling system** — helping users grow intrinsically through mindfulness and consistent effort.

 This project focuses not on external validation or badges, but on building **discipline**, **self-awareness**, and **inner motivation** through walking.